 Modern mass flow controllers have fast response times on the order of milliseconds.
 They can simply be connected to an appropriate inert gas source and their output stream applied to the Cal=Trak, as in Figure 11.
 Proper calibration consists of comparing the Cal=Trak reading to the MFCs actual indicated flow and not to its control signal.
 If a slow flow controller is to be calibrated, it is best to calibrate it in its metering mode.
 Apply the appropriate signal to fully open the controller's internal valve (full scale or digital "open), and calibrate the device as shown for mass flow meters (MFMs), below.

 Remember that the Cal-Trak is designed to be operated at ambient pressure.
-If the outlet pressure of the MFC is atmospheric, then Figure 9 is correct.
+If the outlet pressure of the MFC is atmospheric, then Figure 11 is correct.
 If the outlet pressure of the MFC is above ambient, insert a back-pressure regulator and a pressure gauge between the MFC and the Cal=Trak.
 Adjust the back pressure regulator until the pressure gauge reads the correct pressure for the MFC under test (usually the same pressure the device will see in its normal operation).
-Calibrate under the actual operating pressures with the outlet of the Cal=Trak at atmospheric pressure.
+Calibrate under the actual operating pressures.